AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ```

 Thus there ever exists only one such CAF per process, regardless of how many copies of libHSghc are loaded, since they all share the first such CAF forced.
 This is arbitrated by the process's sole image of the RTS.
+(Things have terribly gone wrong if there is more than one RTS in memory; a l a[\#5620](https://gitlab.haskell.org//ghc/ghc/issues/5620).)

 **Concerns**

-My only concern is that I imagine we would like to keep the set of pointers maintained by Globals.c to a minimum?
+My only general concern is that I imagine we would like to keep the set of pointers maintained by Globals.c to a minimum?

+The slight wrinkle is that the stage=1 compiler must not use the foreign import, since the stage1 compiler links in the stage0 RTS (ie previous version), which does not necessarily export the (new) `getOrSetLibHSghcFastStringTable` symbol.
+Since the stage=1 compiler probably isn't going to load any plugins, this is probably not a big concern. [ http://www.haskell.org/pipermail/ghc-devs/2013-July/001652.html](http://www.haskell.org/pipermail/ghc-devs/2013-July/001652.html)

 ### Solution 2: use a dynamically linked compiler